EloiStree/pypi_iidwshandshake/README.md

 # 2025_01_01_MegaMaskSignInHandshake_Python

-**Python package to create Ethereum MetaMask-compatible WebSocket connections from handshake.**
+Python package to create Ethereum MetaMask-compatible WebSocket connections from handshake.

 ### Guest User

 I wanted to implement a guest system to make it easier to use, but it made the code unnecessarily complex.
 If you want to allow guests, create one server specifically for guests and another for regular users.
 Then, use a script to add guests more easily to your Git claim repository.

-The issue with guests is the duality of the problem: you need the ability to kick users who harm the server.
-With guests, this becomes a more complicated situation to manage.
+The issue with guests is the duality of the problem:
+- you need the ability to kick users who harm the server.
+- With guests, this becomes a more complicated situation to manage.

+This tool should be in a KISS use.

 ### Handshake Process